Vivace

 Alter Saal

-Our fourth chamber concert focuses on wind instruments.
+Our second chamber concert focuses on wind instruments.
 In 1810, at the request of the director of Wiener Hoftheater, Beethoven composes the music for Goethe’s tragedy »Egmont«.
 In his composition he sets to music different stages in the life of Count Lamoraal van Egmont.
 This version for brass ensemble retains the original symphonic character of the composition.

 Another one of Goethe’s texts served as basis for a composition: Paul Dukas’ work for orchestra »The Sorcerer’s Apprentice« named after the ballad, is a piece full of clarity and fantasy in its version for brass instruments.